Unlocking Your Energy Potential: 3 Proven Strategies To Show Up Full Throttle No Matter What

 Moreover, brain, heart and retina cells have the most mitochondria and suffer the most when energy demand exceeds supply.
 All the unpleasant aspects of aging—fatigue, fat accumulation, muscle loss and cognitive decline—stem from weakened mitochondria.

 Here are three basic strategies.
-Test them as you choose.
+Test them and feel more energy.

 1. Identify energy thieves.
 Contemplate the various aspects your life (food, activities, and even the people around you), paying attention to what causes your energy to drop.
 Then reduce what drains you.
 The idea seems basic, but the practice, despite its cumulative impacts, is quite rare.
 Try it.